 Prepare for creative job interviews

 If you aren’t sure what your strengths are, that’s the first place to begin your research.
 Ask your friends and coworkers what they think you have to offer a work environment.
 Even better, contact former bosses or managers about the strengths they saw in you and review feedback you’ve received in other jobs.
-Biginterview.com recommended looking at your resume as if it belonged to someone else to determine what stands out as a common strength throughout your education and employment history.
+In addition, take a look at your resume as if you were the one deciding whether or not to hire you to determine what stands out as a common strength throughout your education and employment history.

 When you’re researching the company and position you’re interviewing for, you may find there is a strength that fits well with the culture or role.
 Don’t lie or embellish to make the connection between your skills and their desires, though.
 Consider if the job involves customer service, long hours, multitasking or the like and work from there.
 Make a list of at least 10 qualities with a few phrases that explain why you think that is true.
 Don’t use a mental filter, just let the ideas hit the page.

 Some common strengths described by Work Coach Cafe are:

 - Taking initiative